uuupah/11ty_neocities/src/blog/embarassing_linux_thoughts.md

 `Exec=/usr/bin/steam --disable-gpu --disable-gpu-compositing --disable-gpu-sandbox --in-process-gpu %U`

 this stops hardware acceleration from kicking in, which can sometimes cause issues with amd drivers. hilariously, i'm yet to have any gpu issues with a game itself, just the program that runs the games

+**update!**

+i've also found that some xwayland weirdness from niri can also cause it to not start. try running `wl-copy --clear` if steam isn't starting. yep, it's that stupid

 ---